What exactly is the purpose of a headshot?

-I know it sounds silly to ask that question but if you will, let’s deconstruct what happens to your headshot from start to finish.
-Promise I’m going somewhere with this.
+I know it sounds silly to ask that question, but if you will, let’s deconstruct what happens to your headshot from start to finish–I promise I’m going somewhere with this.

-THEN the casting director looks through thousands and thousands of submissions (often for one role) in thumbnail form, clicks on possible matches and decides if your headshot is sorted into the “yes, let’s call her in” pile or not.
+then, the casting director looks through thousands and thousands of submissions (often for one role) in thumbnail form, clicks on possible matches, and decides if your headshot is sorted into the “yes, let’s call her in” pile or not.

 How do they decide this?

-One, your image looks the part described in the Breakdowns.
-Meaning, if the description is of a “strong woman in her 40’s, light hair, that is heading the investigation team,” and your headshot looks like the strong woman in her 40’s with light hair and could be a team leader (dare you to find the headshot with this description below and leave a note which one it is!) then your headshot is likely to be clicked on.
+One, your image looks the part described in the breakdowns, meaning, if the description is of a “strong woman in her 40’s, light hair, that is heading the investigation team,” and your headshot looks like the strong woman in her 40’s with light hair and could be a team leader (dare you to find the headshot with this description below and leave a note which one it is!) then your headshot is likely to be clicked on.

-I AM WHO I AM, and if I were an actor, it makes no sense to scrutinize my image with a magnifying glass for hours on end because casting will only see me as someone who fits the part or not, and in one millisecond will put me in the ‘yes’ pile or the ‘no’ pile before moving on.
-It’s that simple.
+I AM WHO I AM, and if I were an actor, it makes no sense to scrutinize my image with a magnifying glass for hours on end, because casting will only see me as someone who fits the part or not, and in one millisecond, will put me in the ‘yes’ pile or the ‘no’ pile before moving on.

-Sure a little basic retouching makes us all feel better about ourselves but if you’re spending almost as much on retouching as you are on your photo session with a long list of requests, you’ve lost sight of the purpose of a headshot and perhaps need to reexamine the big picture.
+Sure, a little basic retouching makes us all feel better about ourselves, but if you’re spending almost as much on retouching as you are on your photo session with a long list of requests, you’ve lost sight of the purpose of a headshot, and perhaps need to reexamine the big picture.